aaps/MCmotions/README.md

 Also a good idea minecraft !

-#Files !
-proxy_recorder !

-A for now quite crude, minecraft recorder.
-This version will not record the position of the player that is connected via the proxy !
+#NEW

-NEW, proxy has commandline options:
+proxy has commandline options:
 --sourceport portnr (the port the proxy listens on) --destport the portnr of the server the proxy trys to ommect to --destip the ip the proxy trys to connect to